julianbonomini/asteroids-ai/README.md

 # asteroids-ai

 This work is still in progess.
-A full README instructions will be pushed when the project is finished.
+A full README with instructions will be pushed when the project is finished.